seandmill/NutriByte/PRODUCTION_DOCUMENTATION.md

 - **Request Tracking**: Records and displays which worker handles each request

 The cluster implementation can be toggled via the `ENABLE_CLUSTERING` environment variable, allowing for easy comparison between clustered and non-clustered performance.

+### 1b.
+Cluster Dashboard

+A real-time dashboard displaying the distributed system in action:

+- **Worker Status**: Shows active/inactive status for each worker
+- **Request Distribution**: Displays the number of requests handled by each worker
+- **Real-Time Updates**: Live updates via WebSocket connection
+- **Academic Explanation**: Detailed explanation of the clustering implementation suitable for academic review

 ### 2. Redis Caching